 1. Cashless and mobile payments

 During the pandemic, the use of cash decreased due to health concerns and restrictions.
 That also affected the B2B sector, where we saw companies increasingly adopting digital payments.
-Contactless credit and debit cards, digital and mobile payments are more convenient, faster, and safer than cash.
+Contactless credit and debit cards, digital and mobile payments using even online banking system are more convenient, faster, and safer than cash.

 Retailers are offering contactless card payments as a safe alternative to inserting the chip and swiping the card´s magnetic strip.
 They are faster, result in less wear and tear, and are processed with end-to-end encryption.